Workers aged under 18 have extra rights to protect them because of their age.

 If you think an employer is not following the law, it's best to raise the issue with the employer first.
+Find out more about raising a problem at work.

 They must also have, as a minimum:

-- a 30-minute break if their working day is longer than 4.5 hours
+• a 30-minute break if their working day is longer than 4.5 hours

-- 12 hours' rest in any 24-hour period in which they work (for example, between one working day and the next)
+• 12 hours' rest in any 24-hour period in which they work (for example, between one working day and the next)

-- 48 hours' (2 days) rest taken together, each week or – if there is a good business reason why this is not possible – at least 36 hours' rest, with the remaining 12 hours taken as soon as possible afterwards
+• 48 hours' (2 days) rest taken together, each week or – if there is a good business reason why this is not possible – at least 36 hours' rest, with the remaining 12 hours taken as soon as possible afterwards

-Find out more about making up for missed rest breaks.
+Find out more about making up for missed rest breaks

-If a worker is aged under 16
+If a worker is below school leaving age

 Employers of children normally need to have a permit from the local council's education department or education welfare service.

-Find more on rules for child employment on GOV.UK.
+Find more on rules for child employment on GOV.UK

 Night working